Race Through New York Starring Jimmy Fallon: Ride

-The race now takes the skies as Jimmy's vehicle converts into a hovercraft, soaring through the city, throwing pizza to the audience and t-shirts out of a t-shirt cannon.
-The race goes past the Flatiron Building before diving into the East River for the second leg, where a shark rapidly swims up and jump-scares Jimmy and the audience (a reference to Jaws).
+The race now takes the skies as Jimmy's vehicle converts into a hovercraft, soaring through the city, throwing pizza to the audience and t-shirts out of a t-shirt cannon after flying by the Flatiron Building.
+The race then dives into the East River for the second checkpoint, where a shark rapidly swims up and jump-scares Jimmy and the audience (a reference to Jaws).
 After resurfacing, the race reaches the Statue of Liberty for the third checkpoint.

-As fireworks explode around Lady Liberty, the race heads towards the Empire State Building where a giant Hashtag the Panda, who is trying to swat away airplanes (a reference to King Kong), grabs the audience and shoots them straight to the Moon.
-There, Jimmy remarks The Roots as "the first band on the moon", who are all dressed up in spacesuits.
-He then asks James Poyser to play his thank you note-writing music, to write a thank you note addressed to the moon.
-The race reaches the Space Train, a roller coaster launcher on the moon, which is under construction, which shoots both Jimmy and the audience back to Earth.
-Coming in too hot, Jimmy opens up a hyperdrive in the form of a tube that leads directly to 30 Rock and back inside Studio 6B, where the audience wins the race after Jimmy crashes his "Tonight Rider" just before crossing the finish line.
+As fireworks explode around Lady Liberty, the race heads towards the Empire State Building where a giant Hashtag the Panda, who is trying to swat away airplanes (a reference to King Kong), grabs the audience and launches them straight to the Moon.
+There, Jimmy remarks The Roots, who are all dressed up in spacesuits, as "the first band on the moon".
+He then asks the band's keyboardist James Poyser to play his thank you note-writing music, to write a thank you note addressed to the moon.
+The race reaches the Space Train, a roller coaster launcher on the moon, which is under construction, that launches Jimmy and then the audience back to Earth.
+Coming in too hot, Jimmy opens up a hyperdrive in the form of a tube that leads directly to 30 Rock and back inside Studio 6B, where the audience wins the race after Jimmy crashes his "Tonight Rider" just before the finish line.

 The Tonight Show's real-life stage manager, Niclana Tolmasoff, makes a cameo appearance at the end of the ride as well as one of the show's real-life former writers, Mike DiCenzo, who appears as a stage crew member.

 The Tonight Shop

-After the ride concludes, guests exit downstairs to The Tonight Shop, with merchandise from both the ride and Fallon's Tonight Show, like in the real NBC Studios in New York City.
+After the ride concludes, guests exit downstairs to The Tonight Shop, with merchandise from both the ride and Fallon's Tonight Show and other NBC shows, much like in the real NBC Studio Shop in New York City.